-Kanye West’s behaviour isn’t funny - it’s abusive
+Kanye West’s behaviour isn’t funny – it’s abusive

 It is very telling that Kardashian has openly described her ex-husband’s behaviour as making her feel unsafe.
 Celebrity or not, West’s conduct speaks to a culture of abuse and manipulation faced by many women daily.
 Aisha K Gill, professor of criminology at the University of Roehampton, adds that watching West edge closer and closer to abuse in such a public manner while facing no repercussions has shown how social media normalises and, in some cases, even encourages emotional abuse against women.

-“[In] analysing this case, one thing that really struck me is the intersections between public and private shaming aspects of abuse and how social media platforms are contributing to the normalisation of harm against Kim Kardashian,” Gill tells The Independent.
-“West’s behaviour needs to be called out, in terms of perpetuating sociocultural norms that support and facilitate different types of violence—for instance, the belief that men have a right to control and/or discipline ‘their’ women.
+“[In] analysing this case, one thing that really struck me is the intersections between public and private shaming aspects of abuse and how social media platforms are contributing to the normalisation of harm against Kim Kardashian,” Prof Gill tells The Independent.
+“West’s behaviour needs to be called out, in terms of perpetuating sociocultural norms that support and facilitate different types of violence – for instance, the belief that men have a right to control and/or discipline ‘their’ women.

 “This feeds into a culture of violence that inevitably makes women vulnerable to violence from their partners,” she explains.
 “Furthermore, in my opinion it demonstrates how patriarchal values increase the risk of gender-based violence.”